teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-I also observed how Pandas could output stats about individual columns in the dataframe.
-The individual column values had been calculated on individual images in the grayscale dataset.
+I also observed how Pandas could output stats about individual columns in the dataframe (see Table 3).
+The individual column values ( X_max, X_mean, X_min, X_std, X_sum) had been calculated on individual images in the grayscale dataset.

 ---